How to Stop Windows From Freezing

 3) Keep your home warm

-Frosty windows most often happen overnight when the temperatures outside plummet, and the inside of your home often gets colder as a result.
+Frozen windows often happen overnight, when the temperatures outside plummet, and the inside of your home gets colder as a result.
 Try turning the heating up a couple of degrees to keep your home warmer.
-If you notice frosty windows in particular rooms, consider running a space heater in the affected areas.
+If you notice ice on your windows in particular rooms, consider running a space heater in the affected areas.
 (Just be sure to never leave space heaters unattended or touching flammable objects.)

 4) Replace your windows

 Older windows tend to be single-paned, and aren’t as insulating as newer, multi-paned windows.
 If the above solutions fail, you might need to replace your old windows with double- or triple-paned windows.
-These create a barrier of dead air between the panes, so it’s harder for heat or cold to come into your home through your windows.
+These create a barrier of dead air between the panes, so it’s harder for heat or cold to come into your home through your windows and your windows are much less likely to freeze as a result.

 Contact Bavarian Window Works today to find out how we can help with replacing windows and doors throughout your home!